chromaui/chromatic-docs/workflow.md

 #### How to get support

 You're supported by the team behind Storybook.
-For the quickest response, [login](https://www.chromatic.com/start) and use the in-app chat or <a href="mailto:support@chromatic.com?Subject=Question">email</a>.
+For the quickest response, [sign in](https://www.chromatic.com/start) and use the in-app chat or <a href="mailto:support@chromatic.com?Subject=Question">email</a>.